VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 ## CLI and Shell Commands

 Rodeo comes with a simple CLI and shell for users to interact with.
 Executing the program with the `-h` or `--help` flag will display all possible commands and flags.

-### Command: set-config
+### set-config

 The `set-config` set the Rodeo service configuration via a configuration file.